kjirstenhernandez/careConnect/README.md

 # careConnect

-A web application for connecting patients with clinics and healthcare providers.
+A web application designed to connect healthcare professionals and patients across Utah Valley.
+It provides a centralized platform for users to search for individual providers, clinics, and specialties, view detailed contact and profile information, and easily navigate between healthcare resources.
+The app streamlines the process of finding and connecting with medical professionals, improving accessibility and communication within the local healthcare community.

 ---